 (b) Round down to the nearest whole ton for emission values less than 0.5.

-(3) The owner or operator electing to pay emission fees on actual emissions for a regulated pollutant must submit documentation necessary to support the actual emissions in accordance with OAR 340-220-0120.
+(3) The owner or operator electing to pay emission fees on actual emissions for a regulated pollutant must submit documentation necessary to support the actual emissions using OAR 340-220-0120.

 (4) The owner or operator electing to pay on actual emissions must report total emissions, including those emissions in excess of 4,000 tons for each regulated pollutant and in excess of 7,000 tons for all regulated pollutants.

-(5) The owner or operator electing to pay on permitted emissions for a regulated pollutant must identify such an election on the form(s) developed by the Department.
+(5) The owner or operator electing to pay on permitted emissions for a regulated pollutant must identify such an election on the form developed by DEQ.

 (6) If more than one permit is in effect for a calendar year for an Oregon Title V Operating Permit program source, the owner or operator electing to pay on permitted emissions must pay on the most current permitted or actual emissions.